Categories

 Interest Rates

-Futures markets imply that the Fed will deliver interest rate cuts in each of the last two FOMC meetings of 2024, with additional cuts in 2025.
-Belly and long end rates are already at or below what are likely to be their post-pandemic equilibrium levels, unless the US economy enters a recession.
+Futures markets imply that the Fed will deliver 25 bp interest rate cuts in each of the last two FOMC meetings of 2024, with additional cuts in 2025.
+Belly and long end rates are already near what are likely to be their post-pandemic equilibrium levels, unless the US economy enters a recession.

 Inflation